Heizahn-zz/Heizahn/README.md

--a 👋 Hi, I’m @Heizah...
+- 👋 Hi, I’m @Heizah...
-- 👀 My english is not very good, but study ingles in Duolingo jeje
+- 👀 My english is not very good, but study ingles in Duolingo jaja
-- 🌱 I’m currently learning Godot Engine
-- 📫 How to reach me, hrbweibezahn@gmail.com
-- - poco a poco se llega lejos!
+- 🌱 Me estoy educando en el area de desarrollo web.
+- 📫 Puedes buscarme en Linked In como: Humberto Bracho Weibezahn

 <!---
 Heizahn/Heizahn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.